happy family

 John Hathorne

-John Hathorne shook with excitement, a thick letter in his hands.
-Nearly a year of applying, petitioning, begging had finally paid off.
-John's fingers trembled over the seal.
-Someone had opened their door for him once, when he thought he'd lost everything.
-Now it was John's turn to repay his enormous debt.
+John Hathorne shook with something between excitement and reverence.
+Nearly a year of petitioning the magistrates, writing letters, and calling in every favor he could had finally borne fruit in the form of the thick letter in his hands.
+His first apprentice.
+Someone had opened their door for John once, trusting that a boy who'd lost everything could still learn a trade and become a man worth the Hathorne name.
 He could almost hear the echo of laughter on that old kitchen table, from a place that hadn't started as home but ended up becoming one.

 John already had an image in his mind of the boy who would appear at his doorstep.
-A cocky little vagabond with no respect for anyone.
-The kind of boy who lied like he breathed and stole anything that caught his eye.
+Some sharp-eyed, sharp-tongued street boy, the kind who lied like he breathed and stole anything that caught his eye.
 Wild, unpredictable, covered in sharp edges and storm clouds.
 A problem child to be reined in.

 The boy that arrived in reality was a mousy little thing, just a bit older than John's own son.
-As soon as the door opened, Edward Teach rushed inside and hid behind John, clutching a stuffed doll that looked like it had been stitched and restitched a dozen times.
+Before John could even bid him welcome, Edward Teach darted inside and pressed himself into John's side like a frightened rabbit, clutching a stuffed doll that looked like it had been stitched and restitched a dozen times.
 John stood frozen for a second.
 This wasn't the boy he had imagined.

 John blinked, caught a little off guard by the bluntness.